If you came to this page directly, you might wish to read a page with an introduction to this section first.

 View westwards from the castle

-Qasr al-Hallabat is situated on an isolated low hill which enjoys a commanding view in all directions.
+The first descriptions of Qasr al-Hallabat are included in Howard Crosby Butler's architectural survey, conducted in January 1905 and published in 1913.
+The castle is situated on an isolated low hill which enjoys a commanding view in all directions.
 Notwithstanding the barren landscape shown in the image it is likely that the area to the west of the castle was farmed, at least until the VIIIth century.
 In 793-796 a series of conflicts among Arab tribes who had moved to Palestine and Transjordan had a devastating effect on the security of the region and on farming.

 (left) Main courtyard of the castle; (right) detail of the well

-The castle was structured around a main courtyard and it had an elaborate system for capturing rainfall inside underground cisterns which conveyed water to a well in the main courtyard.
+During the Umayyad period the castle underwent a major, almost total, renovation, and became the main building of a wider complex which included a mosque, baths, agricultural enclosures, dams, reservoirs, cisterns and water systems.
+The earlier structure was totally rebuilt on the same plan as the previous castle, and then the interior was redecorated.
+The castle was structured around a large courtyard and it had an elaborate system for capturing rainfall inside underground cisterns which conveyed water to a well.
 A system of sluices has been found outside the castle in what was an agricultural enclosure.

 Mosaics decorating Room 11 (left) and a pool (right)

+Excavations in the 1980s have enearthed remains of very high quality mosaics with animal, human, floral and geometric motifs, as well as frescos and carved stucco with floral and animal designs and carved stones.
 Almost all the rooms were decorated with mosaics which included the depiction of human beings.
 They recall those of late Byzantine churches such as St. Stephen's at Umm ar-Rasas.
 According to some scholars these mosaics were an attempt to utilize a local deeply rooted tradition in an Islamic context, similar to what the Umayyads had done at the Great Mosque of Damascus.
-Unfortunately most of a large mosaic in Room 11 which depicted an Islamic symbolic interpretation of the world was stolen in 1990.

 The castle is built with a local limestone, but basalt stones were used for the towers.
 They came from Hauran, a region north of Qasr al-Hallabat and most likely from Umm al-Jimal, a town entirely built with basalt.
 146 stones bear Greek inscriptions: most of them are part of the Edict of Anastasius I, Byzantine Emperor in 491-518, a document dealing with the military administration of the frontier provinces.

-This palace is situated near the International Airport of Amman, but it does not receive the attention it deserves by those who organize tours of Jordan, although its design is an interesting example of the passage from classic to Islamic architecture.
+This palace deserves attention because its design is an interesting example of the passage from classic to Islamic architecture.
 According to tradition it was built by Umayyad Caliph Walid II and it was never finished as the Caliph was killed after only one year in charge.

 The overall design recalls Qasr al-Hayr al-Sharqi as it had a pool at the centre of the courtyard and a mosque near the entrance.
 You may wish to see Anjar, an Umayyad town in Lebanon.